 The secret ingredient is always LOVE

-- 3 cups water for soaking the glutenous rice
+- 3-4 cups water (for soaking the glutenous rice)

 - 1 cup granulated white sugar

-- In a bowl, Put in the glutenous rice and 3 cups of water and leave for 4 hours to let it bloom.
+- In a bowl, Put in the glutinous rice and 3 – 4 cups of water and soak for 2 – 3 hours to let it bloom.
 For best results let it soak overnight.

-- Prepare a rectangular baking pan by placing the banana leave at the bottom of the pan.
-Set aside (If yo don't have banana leaves, you can use a rectangular baking dish and brush the bottom with cooking oil).
+- Prepare a 22 cm X 24 cm baking pan by placing the banana leave at the bottom of the pan.
+Set aside (If yo don't have banana leaves, you can use a rectangular baking dish and brush the bottom with butter).

 Baking the Bibingki

-- Pour the topping mixture and pour on the cooked glutenous rice.
+- Pour the topping mixture and pour on the cooked glutinous rice.

 - Place in the oven and bake for 20 minute with top and bottom heat.
 Then bake for additional 10 minutes with top broil setting until topping becomes really thick and dark (not burnt).